 Is there financial aid or scholarship money available?

 Students interested in financial aid should apply through American University's financial aid office.
 There is a limited number of merit fellowships awarded each year and applicable candidates will be contacted by the ITEP office.
 Please note that although ITEP has a rolling admission policy, the deadline to be considered for a merit fellowship is February 1.
 Students may also consider applying for a job with the University to receive tuition remission.
+The Career Center maintains the National Scholarship Directory.

 What are the requirements to apply?